matteodelabre/mongoose-beautiful-unique-validation/README.md

     name: {
         type: String,

-        // Uniqueness validation will only be enabled by truthy values
+        // This value can either be `true` to use the default error
-        // such as `true` or a non-empty string.
-If you specify a string,
+        // message or a non-empty string to use a custom one.
-        // it will be used as a custom error message
+        // See `Usage` below for more on error messages.
-        unique: 'Two users cannot share the same username' }
+        unique: 'Two users cannot share the same username ({VALUE})' }
 });